atxit/ios_deployment_cli/README.md

 # Jinja2 using MS excel

-This is a tool that I created to build Cisco configuration files using a jinja2 template.
+This is a tool which I created to assist in building Cisco configuration files by using jinja2.
 Using a jinja2 template to create configuration files is nothing new however, I’ve adapted it to read from a MS spreadsheet, so the user does not need to access the python code.
-Most examples that I’ve seen require the variables to be added (manually) to a python dictionary, then filters through jinja2.
-With this code, variables are inputted using a spreadsheet.
+Most examples that I’ve seen require that the variables need to be manually added directly into a python dictionary, then filters through jinja2.
+With this python code, variables are inputted using a spreadsheet.

-Supported versions:
+#Supported versions:

-Python3.6 (tested)
+Python3.6
-Python 2.7.15 (tested)
+Python 2.7.15

 Required standard and non standard libraries and modules